The technetronic era involves the gradual appearance of a more controlled

 intractable diseases.
 We now know that this "mother" will continue to

-throw these at us, and the possibility of the return of past horrors like
+throw these at us, and we have the possibility of the return of past horrors like

 measles, smallpox, tuberculosis, etc.